-The key contributions of this study are: \begin{itemize} \item We examine how to most effectively use incoming monitoring data to enhance building thermal dynamics models during operation. \item This is the first study to comprehensively investigate the impact of seasonal variations, retrofits, and changes in occupancy on building thermal dynamics models. \item We provide the first systematic comparison of Transfer Learning (TL) models, Continual Learning (CL) models, and models trained from scratch in an adaptive learning context, evaluating both prediction performance and computational efficiency. \item We propose two novel adaptive learning approaches -- one based on CL and one based on TL -- which achieve the best predictive performance in our evaluation. \end{itemize}
+The key contributions of this study are: \begin{itemize} \item We examine how to most effectively use incoming monitoring data to enhance building thermal dynamics models during operation. \item This is the first study to comprehensively investigate the impact of seasonal variations, retrofits, and changes in occupancy on building thermal dynamics models. \item We provide the first systematic comparison of Transfer Learning (TL) models, Continual Learning (CL) models, and models trained from scratch in an adaptive learning context, evaluating both prediction performance and computational efficiency. \item We propose Seasonal Memory Learning, a CL approach that achieves the best prediction performance in our evaluation for drifted and undrifted scenarios. \end{itemize}

 The remainder of the paper is structured as follows.
 Section \ref{ch:method} details the research methodology of the paper.
 Section \ref{ch:results} presents the experiments and Section \ref{ch:discuss} discusses the results.
 Finally, we draw a conclusion in Section \ref{ch:conclusion}.